Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 [InfluxDB v2 example](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/downsample-data/) and shows how
 to consume the downsampled data in Grafana.
 It turns out the latter was the hardest part to get right.

-This guide will walk you through implementing downsampling on a demo TIG stack (Telegraf, InfluxDBv2, Grafana) using [Docker Compose](https://docs.docker.com/compose/).
+This guide will walk you through implementing downsampling on a demo TIG stack (Telegraf, InfluxDB, Grafana) using [Docker Compose](https://docs.docker.com/compose/).
 We'll implement the following buckets with these retention policies:

 * **telegraf**: 30 day retention policy, main ingestion bucket